portergoldman2002/ECE-230L/Projects/Lab 7/README.md

 ### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?
-Due to the carry around we were forced to essentially do 2 rounds of "addition"(since subtraction is essentially adding a negative number) the first round, to actually get the carry around but the 2nd to do the "real" addition.
+Due to the carry around we were forced to essentially do 2 rounds of "addition"(since subtraction is essentially adding a negative number).
+The first round, to find and get the carry, and then the second to bring it back around and add it back in.
+Both steps are required to do the "real" addition, and the additional step makes the hardware more complex and slow overall.

 <br>